Skip to main content

 Semgrep Supply Chain uses lockfiles as part of its analysis to determine the exact version of a dependency that a codebase is using.

-Lockfile-only rules are rules that do not perform reachability analysis.
+Some Semgrep Supply Chain rules do not perform reachability analysis.
 These rules only check a package's version against versions with known vulnerabilities.
 These rules produce vulnerabilities similar to GitHub Dependabot's results, and have a higher false positive rate than reachability rules.

 Compare its opposite: Reachability-rules.